cosmos/ibc/spec/ics-002-consensus-verification/README.md

 This standard specifies the properties that consensus algorithms of chains implementing the interblockchain communication protocol are required to satisfy.
 These properties are necessary for efficient and safe verification in the higher-level protocol abstractions.
-The algorithm utilized in IBC to verify the consensus transcript & state subcomponents of another chain is referred to as a "light client verifier", and pairing it with a state that the verifier trusts forms a "light client" (often shortened to "client").
+The algorithm utilised in IBC to verify the consensus transcript & state sub-components of another chain is referred to as a "light client verifier", and pairing it with a state that the verifier trusts forms a "light client" (often shortened to "client").

 This standard also specifies how the clients will be stored, registered, and updated in the